 Enter an email address below to share the provider's page with someone you know.

-Dr. Lee A. Wiley is a fellowship-trained cornea specialist who specializes in cataract, cornea, external disease and refractive eye surgery.
+Dr. Lee A. Wiley is a fellowship-trained cornea specialist and cataract surgeon who specializes in cataract, cornea and cornea transplants, external disease and refractive eye surgery including LASIK.
 Dr. Wiley received his Bachelor of Arts in Biochemistry from West Virginia University with a minor in Italian Studies.
 His Internship in internal medicine was at West Virginia University Hospitals.
 His ophthalmology residency was at the University of Cincinnati Medical Center with affiliations at the Cincinnati Eye Institute, Cincinnati Children’s Hospital, and the Cincinnati VA Medical Center.
 He served as chief resident from 2018-2019.
 His fellowship in Cornea, External Disease, and Refractive surgery was at the Cleveland Clinic.
 Dr. Wiley has been published in medical literature and has given numerous local, regional, and national lectures on corneal disease and surgical techniques.

 Dr. Wiley has served on two international surgical mission trips in Central America affiliated with the Lions Club and Restore Sight, Inc. He served those in need in San Miguel, El Salvador; and Comayagua, Honduras; with an emphasis in treating cataract and pterygium.